zacknawrocki/Heal4me/STYLE_GUIDELINES.md

 ### Git Commit Messages
 All commit messages through Git must follow the following format:
-**Type of Commit | Files Related to Commit | Further description of what was done**
-- Type of Commit - Are you adding a file, removing a file, refactoring a file, better documenting a file, etc?
+**Type of Commit | Files Related to Commit | Further Description** Type of Commit - Are you adding a file, removing a file, refactoring a file, better documenting a file, etc?
-- Files Related to Commit - The files that were changed.
+Files Related to Commit - The files that were changed.
 If everything below a directory was modified/created/removed, feel free to simple give the directory.
 The files must listed in [Oxford Comma Format](https://www.grammarly.com/blog/what-is-the-oxford-comma-and-why-do-people-care-so-much-about-it/).
-- Finally, describe in more detail what has been done to the file in question.
+Further Description Finally, describe in more detail what has been done to the file in question.
 ```
 git commit -m "add | new_file.c | A new file was created for the purpose of..."
 ```